mnot/I-D/rfc5785bis/draft.md

 As such, the well-known URI space was created with the expectation that it will be used to make policy information and other metadata about the origin available directly (if sufficiently concise), or provide references to other URIs that provide it.
+In general, the information it conveys should be applicable to most Web sites (while acknowledging that many Web sites will not use a particular well-known location, for various reasons).

+In particular, well-known URIs are not a "protocol registry" for applications and protocols that wish to use HTTP as a substrate.
+Even if a particular Web site is dedicated to the protocol in question, it is inappropriate to devote a URL on all Web sites to a specialist protocol that has little or no potential benefit for them.

-It is inappropriate to use well-known URIs as a means of identifying or locating a new protocol built on top of HTTP; such applications are encouraged to use a complete URI to achieve this, rather than hard-coding a well-known location.
+Instead, such applications and protocols are encouraged to used a URI to bootstrap their operation, rather than using a hostname and a well-known URI.

-If a protocol cannot be bootstrapped with a URI (e.g., the discovery mechanism can only carry a hostname), it might be appropriate to use a well-known location, even if the resource is not conveying metadata about the whole origin.
+Exceptionally, the registry expert(s) may approve such a registration for documents in the IETF Stream {{!RFC5741}}, in consultation with the IESG, provided that the protocol in question cannot be bootstrapped with a URI (e.g., the discovery mechanism can only carry a hostname).
 However, merely making it easier to locate it is not a sufficient reason.
-Likewise, future use unsupported by the proposed specification is not sufficient reason to register a well known location.
+Likewise, future use unsupported by the specification in question is not sufficient reason to register a well-known location.

-Well-known locations are also not suited for resources about things other than the origin that they are located upon; for example, creating a well-known resource about a business entity or organisational structure presumes that Internet hosts and organisations share structure, and are likely to have significant deployment issues in environments where this is not true.
+Well-known locations are also not suited for information on topics other than the origin that they are located upon; for example, creating a well-known resource about a business entity or organisational structure presumes that Internet hosts and organisations share structure, and are likely to have significant deployment issues in environments where this is not true.